liteprotocol/java-lite/README.md

 LITE is a project dedicated to building the infrastructure for a truly decentralized Internet.

-* Lite Protocol, one of the largest blockchain-based operating systems in the world, offers scalable, high-availability and high-throughput support that underlies all the decentralized applications in the TRON ecosystem.
+* Lite Protocol, one of the largest blockchain-based operating systems in the world, offers scalable, high-availability and high-throughput support that underlies all the decentralized applications in the LITE ecosystem.

 * Lite Virtual Machine (LVM) allows anyone to develop decentralized applications (DAPPs) for themselves or their communities with smart contracts thereby making decentralized crowdfunding and token issuance easier than ever.